a-karma/Bogor_Workshop/DAY_4/Session2.md

 In the last decade, ROH analyses have become the state-of-the-art method for inbreeding assessment.
 There are many ways to detect segments of ROH in a whole genome sequence.
 We can do it straight from BAM file (ROHan), but most do it from a VCF file.
 The principle is to slide a "window" across the VCF file and see whether there are subsequent homozygous genotypes stretches unbroken across the genome of each sample.

-In this tutorial, we will use the most commonly used method: PLINK in VCF and BCFtools ROH.
+In this tutorial, we will use the most commonly used method: PLINK.
 PLINK is probably the most used program for analyzing SNP genotypes and ROH in human and animal populations.
 In PLINK, the --homozyg function is used to perform ROH analyses and relies on several input settings.

-While the first use observational method relying on counting homozygous and heterozygous genotypes across certain base pair range, the second detects regions of autozygosity in sequencing data using a hidden Markov model.

 ### Task 0: Preparing your working directory